 Our Board of Directors has established an audit committee, a compensation committee, a nominating/corporate governance committee, and a stock option committee.
-The composition of these committees meets the criteria for independence under, and the functioning of these committees comply with, the applicable requirements of the Sarbanes-Oxley Act of 2002, the current rules of The Nasdaq Capital Market, and SEC rules and regulations.
+Members of each committee are appointed by our Board of Directors, which can at any time add, remove or replace a committee member.
+Our Board of Directors, with the assistance of the nominating/corporate governance committee, reviews the composition of the committees each year to help ensure that the committees are operating effectively and that the composition of these committees meets the criteria for independence under, and the functioning of these committees comply with, the applicable requirements of the Sarbanes-Oxley Act of 2002, the current rules of The Nasdaq Capital Market, and SEC rules and regulations.
 We intend to comply with future requirements as they become applicable to us.
 Each committee has the composition and responsibilities described below.